bjfar/pyscannerbit/README.md

 pyScannerBit: A Python wrapper for the ScannerBit module of GAMBIT
 ===

-For full docs please visit `https://pyscannerbit.readthedocs.io` (note, still under development).
+For full docs please visit our [readthedocs](https://pyscannerbit.readthedocs.io) pages (note, still under development).

 Dependencies
 ---